 The temptation is to jump straight to algorithmic attribution because it sounds the most sophisticated.
 But a position-based or time-decay model built on clean first-party data will outperform a poorly trained algorithmic model every time.

-If you’re just getting started, position-based is a practical choice: it acknowledges that both the first and last touchpoints matter without requiring heavy data infrastructure.
 If you have a longer consideration cycle (think furniture, apparel, or subscription services), time-decay tends to produce more accurate credit distribution because it reflects how customers actually make those decisions.
 Save the algorithmic model for when you have the transaction volume and the data pipeline to support it.

 Step 3: Connect Your Data Across Channels